olebole/irafdoc/doc/nttools.tstat.rst

   <dt><b>(n_tab = table) [string]</b></dt>
   <!-- Sec='PARAMETERS' Level=0 Label='' Line='(n_tab = table) [string]' -->
   <dd>Column name for name of input table.
-  This and other parameters that begin with <tt>"n_"</tt> are only used if the output values are written to a table.
+  This and other parameters that begin with <span style="font-family: monospace;">"n_"</span> are only used if the output values are written to a table.
   </dd>
   </dl>